Nour267/noor-portfolio/README.md

 - **Professional Sections**: Hero, About, Experience, Projects, Skills, and Contact
 - **SEO Optimized**: Proper meta tags and semantic HTML structure

+#### 🧠 About the Project

+I created this portfolio as a way to present my professional profile and projects in an accessible, visually appealing format.
+It reflects my ability to:

+- Design mobile-first responsive layouts using CSS Flexbox and Grid
+- Implement user interaction with modern vanilla JavaScript (ES6+)
+- Apply performance optimization and SEO best practices
+- Structure scalable, maintainable HTML/CSS code

 ## 📁 File Structure

 ```